Investing Simple Logo

 Tradable Securities: stocks, ETFs, options

-Top Features: Commission-free trading and short selling, real-time market data, trading simulator, advanced mobile app
+Top Features: commission-free trading and short selling, real-time market data, trading simulator, advanced mobile app

 Check out our complete Webull review here.